 The category and landing pages offers merchandising and overrides of settings of individual pages.
-Merchandisable pages are listed per market and are automatically populated though requests.
-Any page that is used will automatically appear, prefilled with applied request settings, both when using the Web API and the Web Components.
+Merchandisable pages are listed per market and are automatically populated through requests.
+Any page that is used will automatically appear, prefilled with applied request settings, when using the API.

 App design and features are subject to change without notice.
 Screenshots, including simulated data visible, are for illustrative purposes only.

 Page list view¶

 Pages can be edited and deleted in this view.
 Changes to page settings can be reset and restored to its previous version.
 If another user is currently editing a page selected for editing by the current user, a dialogue will allow the current user to either cancel their action or override the other user's edits.